-But the 26-year-old was given the all-clear by medical staff to rejoin training with the rest of the first-team squad yesterday.
-Gerrard is now optimistic Jack will be able to play a key role as Rangers take a 3-1 lead into the second leg against Maribor tomorrow evening.
+But the 26-year-old was given the all-clear by medical staff to rejoin training with the rest of the first team squad yesterday.
+Gerrard is now optimistic Jack will be able to play a key role as Rangers take a 3-1 lead into the second leg against Maribor on Thursday evening.

-“Ryan was back in full training yesterday, so, assuming he gets through today and tomorrow, he will be available for selection,” said Gerrard.
+“Ryan is back in full training today (Tuesday), so assuming he gets through today and tomorrow he will be available for selection,” said Gerrard.

 “It could be a huge boost because I think he is in great form and I think he has played a very important role for us so far.

 “I think when you are going away from home and you have a slight advantage you want to put people in your team that are going to help you get a positive result and Ryan comes into that bracket.”

 Gerrard also had positive updates to deliver on the condition of another two of his midfield players, summer recruits Lassana Coulibaly and Scott Arfield.

 Mali international Coulibaly delivered a Man of the Match display in the first leg against Maribor but limped out of Sunday’s 2-0 defeat of St Mirren in stoppage time.